aghimire2025/osticket-config/README.md

 </p>
 <p>
-<b>Agent Management</b> <br />
+<b>• Agent Management</b> <br />
-•	 Added new agents named Jane Doe from the SysAdmins department, John Doe from the Support department, and myself to build a team of qualified staff members who can receive, manage, and resolve tickets within their respective departments by going under: Admin Panel → Agents → Add New.
+Added new agents named Jane Doe from the SysAdmins department, John Doe from the Support department, and myself to build a team of qualified staff members who can receive, manage, and resolve tickets within their respective departments by going under: Admin Panel → Agents → Add New.

 </p>
 <br />